Revati: Origin

 Revati has her origins as a mother goddess who was capable of great destruction.
-When Dirgajihvi, a demon, threatened to attack the devas, the gods sought the assistance of Skanda, who in turn requested Revati to fight the former.
+When Dirghajihvi, a demon, threatened to attack the devas, the gods sought the assistance of Skanda, who in turn requested Revati to fight the former.
 Taking the form of the vixen Shalavriki, Revati wrought havoc in the demon army to the extent that the demons sought refuge in the wombs of human women.
 In response, the goddess took the Jataharini form and attacked the demons before their conception, cleansing the women of their wickedness.
-According to the Devi Bhagavata Purana, Revati is associated with Shasthi Devi, an aspect of Prakriti.
+According to the Devi Bhagavata Purana, Revati is associated with Shasthi, an aspect of Prakriti.
 She was revered as the deity of children who was worshipped by childless couples, offered veneration on the sixth day after a child's birth.
 Due to her later association with fortune and wealth, Revati was assimilated as a form of Lakshmi, symbolic with her marriage to the avatar of Vishnu, Balarama.

+According to the Balabhadra Mahatmya, Ravati is considered to be an incarnation of Nagalakshmi, the consort of Shesha.

+Cultural and mythological significance

+In Hindu mythology, Revati is associated with Pushan, the deity who protects travelers, herds, and flocks, guiding them safely on their journeys.
+The nakshatra is symbolized by a fish, reflecting nourishment, movement, and prosperity.
+Revati marks the end of the lunar mansions and is considered auspicious for beginnings that require endurance and protection.
+Astronomically, Revati corresponds to the star Zeta Piscium in the constellation Pisces.
+In Vedic rituals and literature, Revati is linked with fertility, abundance, and safe passage across transitions.
+Its placement at the final segment of the zodiac symbolizes spiritual completion and the soul’s readiness to move beyond material attachments.